 If you aren't hearing any signs of life, you could perform a power cycle, which involves forcing your Mac to restart after killing the power to it.

-If your Mac is a desktop you will need to unplug it and leave it unpluggged for at least ten seconds before plugging it back in and attempting to restart.
+- If your Mac is a desktop you will need to unplug it and leave it unplugged for at least ten seconds before plugging it back in and attempting to restart.

 3. Check your display